 In July, August and September 2018, a series of earthquakes and several aftershocks outside the Indonesian island Lombok caused severe damage: some 80% of buildings in the northern parts of the island were damaged or destroyed, and almost 700,000 people were displaced (IDMC, 2019).
 Several hundred people were confirmed killed, and more than 1,000 were injured.

-A year has passed since, and infrastructure and buildings are being restored with support from the Government and NGOs, but people remain highly affected by the catastrophe.
+A year has passed since then, and infrastructure and buildings have been restored with support from the government and NGOs, but people remain highly affected by the catastrophe.
 Children risk losing crucial education, as many school buildings were destroyed in the disaster.

 Responding to the emergency, Ikea Indonesia has teamed up with two humanitarian NGOs – World Vision – Wahana Visi Indonesia (WVI) and Aksi Cepat Tanggap (ACT) – and installed a learning centre for children in the Pengembuk sub-district.
 The company will continue establishing additional centres in other locations across North Lombok.